-Domains must be combined in multiple ways to enable rich cooperation schemes, such as the one illustrated in Example 31.
+Domains must be combined in multiple ways to enable rich cooperation schemes, such as the one illustrated in Example 28.
 To this aim, MOPSA supports several domain combinators, allowing users to construct complex abstractions from elementary domains.

-The sequence D_1 ; D_2 first executes the transfer functions of domain D_1 .
+(;) The sequence D_1 (;) D_2 first executes the transfer functions of domain D_1 .
 It only calls the transfer functions of domain D_2 if D_1 returns None, i.e. D_1 does not support the AST node of interest.
-The sequence combinator ; is primarily used to combine iterators defining transfer functions for disjoint parts of the AST, such as loops, function calls, etc. For instance, the sequence C.loops () U.loops supports C's for loop as described in Sec.
-5.1.2.
+The sequence combinator (;) is primarily used to combine iterators defining transfer functions for disjoint parts of the AST,

+5.1.
+THE MOPSA PLATFORM